SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Rin Ex vengeful spirits spawn rate is adjusted
  - Tsukasa overall damage output is increased
  - Tsukasa Ex attack shoots more bullets and origin is higher
+ - Tsukasa Ex tube speed and spawn rate is adjusted
  - Mamizou C1 damage is increased
  - Mamizou skill and Ex attack require less meter to use
  - Yachie skill deals less damage and range is decreased